miguelssimao/coordinates-shortener/README.md

 # :round_pushpin: Coordinates Shortener

-A <a href="https://coordinates-shortener.vercel.app">web</a> tool designed to shorten geographical coordinates to either 6 or 5 decimal digits, providing a more compact representation when sharing locations.
+A [web](https://coordinates-shortener.vercel.app/) tool designed to shorten geographical coordinates to either 6 or 5 decimal digits, providing a more compact representation when sharing locations.

 ## Features